guildai/guild.ai/pages/guides/tips-and-techniques.md

 Use `--error` or `-E` with [runs rm](cmd:runs-rm) to delete failed runs (i.e. runs with the **error** status).
 Avoid the temptation of permanently deleting them with the `--permanent` option.
-Failed runs are often a souce of useful information.
+Failed runs are often a source of useful information.
 You can purge old runs when you need to free up disk space (see below).

 ``` command